timesize/monster-oop/01-front-end-basics/ajax-and-apis/27-28/README.md

   * Remember, even an `Array` has an API.
 Its API consists of all the methods that can be called on it, such as: `.forEach`, `.pop`, `.length` etc. See the full list: `Object.getOwnPropertyNames(Array.prototype)`.

 A **GUI** exists to make an application more convenient for the user.
 An **API** does the same for its users, but with a lexical rather than a graphical interface.

+#### Some useful APIs
+Instagram, Food2Fork, Twitter, Spotify, Google Books, Google Maps, Weather, etc.

+#### Breakout
+With a partner, spend 10 minutes
+1. Discussing your understanding of APIs
+2. Finding an API on the internet, looking at the documentation, and answering these questions:
+  1. What format of data does this API return?
+  1. How would you access the data that you'd likely be interested in?
+For example, for Giphy, the gif data that we're interested in is located in the `data` object.
+  1. Does this API require an API key?

 ## Ajax